A Novel Light Field Coding Scheme Based on Deep Belief Network & Weighted Binary Images for Additive Layered Displays: Proposed Coding Scheme for Multi-Layered Displays

-\subsection{Proposed Coding Scheme for Multi-Layered Displays}
+\section{Proposed Coding Scheme for Multi-Layered Displays}

-The proposed representation and coding pipeline is broadly divided into three blocks.
-BLOCK 1 transforms the entire light field into additive layer patterns using a CNN-based approach.
-A more efficient and scalable representation of the layer pattern is achieved through a DBN and AVC encoding in BLOCK II.
+Our representation and coding pipeline consists of three blocks.
+The complete workflow is illustrated in Fig.~\ref{Pipeline}.
+BLOCK 1 (Fig.~\ref{Pipeline}) transforms the entire light field into additive layer patterns using a CNN-based approach.
+A more efficient and scalable representation of the layer pattern is achieved through a DBN and HEVC encoding in BLOCK II.
 The light field reconstruction from approximated layers is performed in BLOCK III.
-The complete workflow is illustrated in Figure~\ref{Pipeline}, and the following sections detail each block of the proposed methodology.
+The implementation steps of the proposed methodology is described in Algorithm ~\ref{alg:pseudocode1}.